 Caution: If several alarms occur, the highest-level alarm message will be displayed first.
 When two alarm messages are the same alarm level, the latest alarm message will be displayed first.
 The display message may be manually changed by the user to display the other alarm messages occurring.

 6.4 Alarm Icons

-The alarm sound is off.
+The alarm is active.